Andrejkf/solution_advanced_lane_finding/report_template.md

 I also have noticed that for some images *noisy binary images* during the image preprocessing so further image preprocessing would end up with a more robust model to changes in brightness, temperature, fuzziness on lane lines.
 This can be observed on the seccond video *(challenge video)* where the lane lines stimation is lost while the car is being driven under the bridge.

-If I were going further on this project I would install a camera on a car and I would test this model again.

-It will be amaizing

-Improvements
 #### Possible improvements

+* If I were going further on this project I would install a camera on a car and I would test this model again.
 * To make this solution approach more robust outliers (lane lines detection) should be added.
+* It would be very good to try other aproaches for low cu